-The optional tower speakers are an additional set of speakers designed to allow the rider to be able to hear the music.
+The optional tower speaker and light bar combo is a unit that houses both an additional set of tower speakers and lights.
+The speakers are designed to allow the rider to be able to hear the music.
 The tower speakers require the addition of an amplifier to power the speakers.
+The tower lights are designed to make docking, loading and unloading easier.
+The tower lights require the addition of a dual-battery electrical system.